Set Operation Tool

 Axis Dir

-Select the rotation axis to use in rotate operations.
+Select the rotation axis for rotate operations.
 This can be one of the main axes (X, Y, Z) or a user-defined axis.

 Rotate

-If the current rotation axis policy is 'Define' then you are asked to define a second point on this rotation axis, otherwise the axis is computed according to the one point and the selected main axis direction.
+If the current rotation axis policy is 'Define', you are asked to define a second point; otherwise, the axis is computed from the first point and the selected main axis direction.

 Rotate & Copy

-This is otherwise the same as the Rotate command, but at the end you are prompted to enter the number of copies to be made.
+This is otherwise the same as Rotate, but at the end you are prompted to enter the number of copies to be made.
 The rotation angle you define is applied to each copy separately.

 Delete, Undo, Redo